lordsteve/blog/README.md

 **But we're not done there.** After following the tutorial for a while I noticed that my editor (VS Code) wasn't showing me all the hints and shortcuts that I was seeing available in the videos I was watching.
 I learned this was because of the IDE and that I needed to run an IDE helper.
 So I found one here: [Laravel IE Helper](https://github.com/barryvdh/laravel-ide-helper).
 To be honest, I don't know whether or not anything will break if you don't install this, but it has been a tremendous help for me in any case.

 Eventually I learned about TALL stack.
 I knew I was using Tailwind, Alpine, and Laravel, but I knew nothing about [Livewire](https://laravel-livewire.com/).
-So I installed it.
-I don't think I've used anything from it yet, though.
-So, again, I don't know if it'll break things or not, but it's there.
+So I installed it and have used it on a few pages.

 Lastly, in the default Laravel install, I found that [Tailwind](https://tailwindcss.com) was implemented through a script in the head tag.
 I was having a little trouble getting what I wanted out of Tailwind, so I decided to fully download and install it locally to see if I could fix what I was doing.
 If you go to the [Tailwind Framework Guides](https://tailwindcss.com/docs/installation/framework-guides) and click on the Laravel logo, it'll show you how to do this in a Laravel environment.
 I'll say it again, I don't know if not having it will break things, but like all the other things I said that about, it definitely wrote some files and ammended some others that were already there, so better safe than sorry.